 There are rare cases of facial fractures due to non-traumatic causes, but most facial fractures are due to accidents or violence.
 In addition to the distress caused by facial disfigurement, patients often need to worry about medical bills, lost wages, and other financial and emotional losses.

 California law recognizes the right of those injured by someone else’s negligence to receive the financial compensation necessary to be made whole.
-If you have been injured due to someone else’s careless or intentional act, speak with a facial fracture attorney in Los Angeles at Salamati Law and get the justice you deserve.
+If you have been injured in Los Angeles through no fault of your own, speak with the facial fracture lawyers at Salamati Law and get the justice you deserve.

 Additional facial fracture resources: